-The Faculty has primary responsibility for such fundamental areas as curriculum, subject matter and methods of instruction, research, Faculty status, and those aspects of student life, which relate to the educational process.
-On these matters the power of review or final decision lodged in the governing board or delegated by it to the president should be exercised adversely only in exceptional circumstances, and for reasons communicated to the Faculty.
-It is desirable that the Faculty should, following such communication, have opportunity for further consideration and further transmittal of its views to the president or board.
-Budgets, manpower limitations, the time element, and the policies of other groups, bodies and agencies having jurisdiction over the institution may set limits to realization of Faculty advice.
+The faculty has primary responsibility for such fundamental areas as curriculum, subject matter and methods of instruction, research, faculty status, and those aspects of student life which relate to the educational process.
+On these matters the power of review or final decision lodged in the governing board or delegated by it to the president should be exercised adversely only in exceptional circumstances, and for reasons communicated to the faculty.
+It is desirable that the faculty should, following such communication, have opportunity for further consideration and further transmittal of its views to the president or board.
+Budgets, personnel limitations, the time element, and the policies of other groups, bodies, and agencies having jurisdiction over the institution may set limits to realization of faculty advice.

-The Faculty sets the requirements for the degrees offered in course, determines when the requirements have been met, and authorizes the president and board to grant the degrees thus achieved.
+The faculty sets the requirements for the degrees offered in course, determines when the requirements have been met, and authorizes the president and board to grant the degrees thus achieved.

-Faculty status and related matters are primarily a Faculty responsibility; this area includes appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal.
-The primary responsibility of the Faculty for such matters is based upon the fact that its judgment is central to general educational policy.
+Faculty status and related matters are primarily a faculty responsibility; this area includes appointments, reappointments, decisions not to reappoint, promotions, the granting of tenure, and dismissal.
+The primary responsibility of the faculty for such matters is based upon the fact that its judgment is central to general educational policy.
 Furthermore, scholars in a particular field or activity have the chief competence for judging the work of their colleagues; in such competence it is implicit that responsibility exists for both adverse and favorable judgments.
-Likewise there is the more general competence of experienced Faculty personnel committees having a broader charge.
-Determinations in these matters should first be by Faculty action through established procedures, reviewed by the chief academic officers with the concurrence of the board.
-The governing board and president should, on questions of Faculty status, as in other matters where the Faculty has primary responsibility, concur with the Faculty judgment except in rare instances and for compelling reasons which should be stated in detail.
+Likewise, there is the more general competence of experienced faculty personnel committees having a broader charge.
+Determinations in these matters should first be by faculty action through established procedures, reviewed by the chief academic officers with the concurrence of the board.
+The governing board and president should, on questions of faculty status, as in other matters where the faculty has primary responsibility, concur with the faculty judgment except in rare instances and for compelling reasons which should be stated in detail.

-The Faculty should actively participate in the determination of policies and procedures governing salary increases.
+The faculty should actively participate in the determination of policies and procedures governing salary increases.

-The chairman or head of a department, who serves as the chief representative of his department within an institution, should be selected either by departmental election or by appointment following consultation with members of the department and of related departments; appointments should normally be in conformity with department members' judgment.
-The chairman or department head should not have tenure in his office; his tenure as a Faculty member is a matter of separate right.
-He should serve for a stated term but without prejudice to re-election or to reappointment by procedures which involve appropriate Faculty consultation.
-Board, administration, and Faculty should all bear in mind that the department chairman has a special obligation to build a department strong in scholarship and teaching capacity.
+The chair or head of a department, who serves as the chief representative of the department within an institution, should be selected either by departmental election or by appointment following consultation with members of the department and of related departments; appointments should normally be in conformity with department members' judgment.
+The chair or department head should not have tenure in office; tenure as a faculty member is a matter of separate right.
+The chair or head should serve for a stated term but without prejudice to reelection or to reappointment by procedures that involve appropriate faculty consultation.
+Board, administration, and faculty should all bear in mind that the department chair or head has a special obligation to build a department strong in scholarship and teaching capacity.

-Agencies for Faculty participation in the government of the college or university should be established at each level where Faculty responsibility is present.
-An agency should exist for the presentation of the views of the whole Faculty.
-The structure and procedures for Faculty participation should be designed, approved, and established by joint action of the components of the institution.
-Faculty representatives should be selected by the Faculty according to procedures determined by the Faculty.
+Agencies for faculty participation in the government of the college or university should be established at each level where faculty responsibility is present.
+An agency should exist for the presentation of the views of the whole faculty.
+The structure and procedures for faculty participation should be designed, approved, and established by joint action of the components of the institution.
+Faculty representatives should be selected by the faculty according to procedures determined by the faculty.

-The agencies may consist of meetings of all Faculty members of a department, school, college, division, or university system, or may take the form of Faculty-elected executive committees in departments and schools and a Faculty-elected senate or council for larger divisions or the institution as a whole.
+The agencies may consist of meetings of all faculty members of a department, school, college, division, or university system, or may take the form of faculty-elected executive committees in departments and schools and a faculty-elected senate or council for larger divisions or the institution as a whole.